Robert Russa Moton: Writings and speaking career

+Advocacy

 In race relations, Moton advocated accommodation, not confrontation.
 He firmly believed that the best way to advance the cause of African Americans was to convince white people of black people's worth through their exemplary behavior.
 Never one to rock the boat, he didn't fight segregation or challenge white authority.

 Moton sat on the boards of major philanthropic organizations with the likes of Andrew Carnegie and John D. Rockefeller Jr., and his influence was considerable.
 When Julius Rosenwald, president of Sears, Roebuck and Company, provided the funding to build more than 6,000 "Rosenwald" schools for rural Southern African Americans, Moton's skills were clearly in play behind the scenes.

 In 1927 the Great Mississippi Flood of 1927 devastated the Delta.
 With the Mississippi flood waters covering the entire Delta, the Greenville, Mississippi levee was the only high, safe place for thousands of refugees.
 The vast majority of the people stranded on the levee were African Americans, and they were desperate for food, potable drinking water and shelter.
 Instead of evacuating them, African Americans were virtually imprisoned on the levee and forced to work at gunpoint.
 The conditions in the Greenville camp were the worst of any refugee site.

 To avoid a scandal that would threaten Herbert Hoover's presidential ambitions, Hoover's friends urged him to get what they called "the big Negroes" in the Republican Party to quiet his critics, and Hoover turned to Robert Moton for the job.
 Hoover formed the Colored Advisory Commission, led by Moton and staffed by prominent African Americans, to investigate the allegations of abuses in the flood area.

 The commission conducted a thorough investigation and reported back to Moton on the deplorable conditions.
 Moton presented the findings to Hoover, and advocated immediate improvements to aid the flood's neediest victims.
 But the information was never made public.
 Hoover had asked Moton to keep a tight lid on his investigation.
 In return, Hoover implied that if he were successful in his bid for the presidency, Moton and his people would play a role in his administration unprecedented in the nation's history.
 Hoover also hinted that as president he intended to divide the land of bankrupt planters into small African-American-owned farms.

 Motivated by Hoover's promises, Moton saw to it that the Colored Advisory Commission never revealed the full extent of the abuses in the Delta, and Moton championed Hoover's candidacy to the African-American population.
-However, once elected President in 1928, Hoover ignored Robert Moton and the promises he had made to his black constituency.
+However, once elected president in 1928, Hoover ignored Robert Moton and the promises he had made to his black constituency.
 In the following election of 1932, Moton withdrew his support for Hoover and switched to the Democratic Party.

 Moton was a member of the Gamma Sigma graduate chapter of Phi Beta Sigma fraternity, along with George Washington Carver.